The best bike repair stands – often referred to as workstands – are an essential item when you’re working on your bike or carrying out repairs.

 The Unior 1693A Bike Gator represents a more premium option and the finish is excellent, as is the quality of the sliding and telescoping components.

 It even comes with a removable tool tray.
-However, although the single-action clamp works well, it doesn’t work particularly well with anything other than round seatposts.
+However, although the single-action clamp works well, it doesn’t really suit anything other than round seatposts.

 What type of repair stand is best for you?